-The School Leadership Team, comprising of the Chief Executive Officer, Director of Education, Head Teachers and Heads of Schools, meet regularly and work together to drive school improvement in all areas of The Pathway Academy Trust.
+The School Leadership Team, comprising of the Chief Executive Officer, Deputy CEO, Head Teachers and Heads of Schools, meet regularly and work together to drive school improvement in all areas of The Pathway Academy Trust.
 We believe that this joint approach to developing the education of our children across all schools is crucial in delivering the Trust’s ethos, vision and values and maintaining the principles of equality and working collaboratively.

 Curriculum leaders from each school also meet on a regular basis to hold one another to account, share good practice and recent development within their subject areas.
 They use the experience of their colleagues, as well as their own professional knowledge, to lead improvement in their own schools.